 - Meet at the Mall Exchange: A friend of mine does this with her family.
 They meet at the mall and everyone has a crisp $20 bill.
 They draw names there and then have one hour to find and buy a gift.
 They exchange them right there at the mall.
 Fun and DONE!

-- Right/Left Gift exchange: Using either the Frosty story found here or the Nativity story found here, have everyone in the group sit in a circle holding presents.
+- Story Circle Gift exchange: Using either of the directional Christmas Gift Exchange stories found here, have everyone in the group sit in a circle holding presents.
 Each time the word LEFT is used, you pass the present to the left, same with right.
-At the end of the story you get to open whatever gift you are holding!
+At the end of thestoryyou get to open whatever gift you are holding!
 If you did cousins buy for cousins and grown-ups buy for grown-ups, you could totally play this with each group sitting in a different circle.

 10. Virtual Party: I know not every family has the luxury of living close enough to do many of these exchange ideas in person.
 For those of you who live far away, you could send gifts ahead of time, then set a date and time to “virtually exchange” gifts.
 You could make this even more fun by coordinating what food you will eat at the time of the gift exchange, dressing up funny, or doing some long-distance caroling.
 Get creative!

-Save money around the holidays, choose more thoughtful gifts, and have fun…why wouldn’t you want to do a family gift exchange?
+Save money around the holidays, choose more thoughtful gifts, and have fun…I hope these gift exchange ideas are helpful for your families!

-Have you done a fun exchange I didn’t list on here?
+Have you done a fun exchange I didn’t list here?
 Are you going to try one out?
-I’d love to hear!
+I’d love to hear about it below.